 Most of the best ebook designs don’t have to be particularly fancy.
 Leaning on basic custom illustrations can still bring content to life effectively.
 This layout is worth considering for teens, young professionals, and any thematic book designs.

 We love seeing brands from all industries up their ebook game by applying outstanding design.
 Definitely, seeing others’ excellent works can inspire you too.

 6. Product Management by Intercom

 We are repeating this!
 Not all eBooks need a cover with a bold palette.
-That is why using a minimal palette in brand colors can also look beautiful.
+That is why using a minimal color scheme can also look beautiful.
 Also, the straightforward typography added to the simplicity of the eBook design.

 7. Marketo’s The Definitive Guide to Marketing Metrics and Analytics